Moncton city councillor won't be sanctioned for abusive comments made online

 City council in Moncton, N.B. has decided not to impose sanctions on an elected member despite a violation of the city's code of conduct.

 An investigation was launched last month into comments Coun.
-Pierre Boudreau made online in response to a member of the public who had criticized politicians' decision-making.
+Pierre Boudreau's made online in response to a member of the public who had criticized politicians' decision-making.

 While the investigation found there was a breach of the code of conduct, council members voted Monday night to consider the matter closed because Boudreau has publicly apologized and the apology was accepted.